Mathematical programs with complementarity constraints and application to hyperparameter tuning: Application

 \end{proposition}

-Using the standard MPCC index sets $I^g, I^G, I^H, I^{GH}$ that were defined in (\ref{eq:index_sets}) becomes laboursome and hides the structure of our problem.
+Using the standard MPCC index sets $I^g, I^G, I^H, I^{GH}$ that were defined in (\ref{eq:index_sets}) becomes laborious and hides the structure of our problem.
 Recalling the indexing scheme of \eqref{eq:flat_index}, we define the problem-specific index sets

 We then partition the index set $I$ into five cases that better describe \MODEL{}: